Flowercatgirl/python-project/README.md

 * Allow the user to choose between different styles of Health bars

 * Allow the user to choose from multiple different Enemies

+## Data Model

+This is an object oriented application.

+It has 3 main classes: Character, Weapon and Health Bar, that are stored in 3 separate .py files.

+Character class has 2 subclasses: Hero and Enemy.

+This game uses Google Sheets API to store the results.